 Coronavirus in New York

-The situation of the coronavirus in New York is changing daily.
+The situation of the coronavirus in New York is stable.
 This page contains up to date information about the COVID-19 situation and regulations in New York.
-Which sights in New York are open and what are the possible adjustments?
+Are there any possible adjustments and what should you keep in mind when visiting New York?
 Below you’ll find an overview of the current situation in New York.

 Up to date information